coolbutuseless/rmonocypher/README.md

 <!-- badges: end -->

-`{rmonocypher}` provides a simple, high-level interface for easily encrypting data using strong, modern cryptographic techniques.
+`{rmonocypher}` provides a simple, high-level interface for easily encrypting R objects using strong, modern cryptographic techniques.

 A typical use-case this package addresses: